fttlov/JCAdvance/README.md

 #### Asynchronous Bluetooth Polling

 Left and Right Joy-Cons are completely independent Bluetooth devices.
 They transmit their data packets asynchronously (staggered in time) rather than at the exact same millisecond.
-* The Left Joy-Con might transmit its reports at `0 ms`, `8 ms`, `16 ms`, and `24 ms`.
+* The Left Joy-Con might transmit its reports at `0 ms`, `8 ms`, `16 ms`, and `24 ms`
-* The Right Joy-Con might transmit its reports at `4 ms`, `12 ms`, `20 ms`, and `28 ms`.
+* The Right Joy-Con might transmit its reports at `4 ms`, `12 ms`, `20 ms`, and `28 ms`

 While your Bluetooth adapter doesn't "overclock" its hardware, its radio module naturally manages independent time-slots for both devices simultaneously.
-From the Windows operating system's perspective, new controller data arrives in the queue **every 4 milliseconds** (resulting in a combined throughput of **250 Hz**).
+From the Windows operating system's perspective, new controller data arrives in the queue **every 4 milliseconds** (resulting in a combined throughput of **250 Hz**)

 #### Eliminating Input Lag

 If you keep your emulator's loop at **125 Hz** (`SleepTimeOut = 8`), the program only checks the Windows input queue every 8 ms. This means the Right Joy-Con's aiming data (arriving at `4 ms`) is forced to wait in the OS buffer for 4 ms before being processed at `8 ms`.

 By setting the emulator's polling rate to **250 Hz** (`SleepTimeOut = 4`):
-1. The engine queries the input queue every 4 ms.
+1. The engine queries the input queue every 4 ms
-2. It intercepts and processes the Left Joy-Con's packet at `0 ms` and the Right Joy-Con's aiming packet almost instantly at `4 ms`.
+2. It intercepts and processes the Left Joy-Con's packet at `0 ms` and the Right Joy-Con's aiming packet almost instantly at `4 ms`
-3. This effectively **halves the average input lag** of your aiming hand, delivering the most responsive gyro controls possible.
+3. This effectively **halves the average input lag** of your aiming hand, delivering the most responsive gyro controls possible

 *Note: For single controllers (like the Switch Pro Controller or DualSense), keeping the rate at 125 Hz (`SleepTimeOut = 8`) is optimal, as polling faster than their 8 ms interval will only result in duplicate empty frames.
-This won't make things any worse; it's just that some of the work will be wasted.
+This won't make things any worse; it's just that some of the work will be wasted

 Due to certain limitations within some functions in the code and bugs in JoyShockLibrary, the developer of DSAdvance was forced to use SleepTimeout=15, which corresponds to 66.6 Hz — a clearly insufficient rate for smooth movement, especially for Gyro Mouse. <br>
 What limitations?
 The Wheel function did not work properly when SleepTimeout < 15 and has been rewritten, adding WheelXboxHoldTimer. <br>
-  *Note:* For details on the updated library, visit the [JoyShockLibrary Fork](https://github.com/fttlov/JoyShockLibrary).
+  *Note:* For details on the updated library, visit the [JoyShockLibrary Fork](https://github.com/fttlov/JoyShockLibrary)

   ### Fixes & Adjustments
   - **Gyro Stick Fix:** Resolved an issue where moving the gyro on the Y-axis caused the stick to erratically snap to the center (a JoyShockLibrary fork for DSAdvance bug). <br>
-  - **EMA Smoothing Filter:** Smooths out shaky hands. *Note:* Adds slight latency (e.g., at 60fps: value 25 ~2.7ms, value 50 ~8ms, value 75 ~24ms).
+  - **EMA Smoothing Filter:** Smooths out shaky hands. *Note:* Adds slight latency (e.g., at 60fps: value 25 ~2.7ms, value 50 ~8ms, value 75 ~24ms)
-  - **Joy-Con Rumble:** Patched rumble logic for Joy-Cons (added `PacketCounter2`, flood protection, etc.).
+  - **Joy-Con Rumble:** Patched rumble logic for Joy-Cons (added `PacketCounter2`, flood protection, etc.)
-  - **Connection Stability:** Faster connection/disconnection handling, especially for the secondary Joy-Con.
+  - **Connection Stability:** Faster connection/disconnection handling, especially for the secondary Joy-Con
-  - **Crash Fixes:** Fixed a crash occurring when disconnecting two Joy-Cons simultaneously.
+  - **Crash Fixes:** Fixed a crash occurring when disconnecting two Joy-Cons simultaneously
-  - **Reconnection Fix:** Fixed an issue where disconnecting Joy-Con (1) and connecting Joy-Con (2) resulted in no input registration.
+  - **Reconnection Fix:** Fixed an issue where disconnecting Joy-Con (1) and connecting Joy-Con (2) resulted in no input registration
-  - **Battery Info:** Fixed battery tracking (`Alt+I`) for the second Joy-Con.
+  - **Battery Info:** Fixed battery tracking (`Alt+I`) for the second Joy-Con

   ### 🎮 Right Stick as Analog Triggers

 Because Nintendo Switch Pro and Joy-Con controllers feature digital ZL and ZR buttons, playing games that rely on analog trigger sensitivity (such as progressive throttle in driving, target lock-on thresholds, or weapon cocking mechanics) is traditionally difficult.
 However, since the Pro Controller is a classic two-handed controller, it doesn't offer the same flexibility for gyro motion, so we're not considering it.

 `JCAdvance` resolves this by utilizing the right analog stick.
 Since looking and aiming are handled completely by the gyroscope, the right stick's Y-axis is mapped to act as a dual analog trigger:<br>
-* **Stick UP (Y+)** smoothly controls the virtual **Right Trigger (RT)** from 0 to 255.
+* **Stick UP (Y+)** smoothly controls the virtual **Right Trigger (RT)** from 0 to 255
-* **Stick DOWN (Y-)** smoothly controls the virtual **Left Trigger (LT)** from 0 to 255.
+* **Stick DOWN (Y-)** smoothly controls the virtual **Left Trigger (LT)** from 0 to 255

 To ensure a comfortable experience, the right stick's X-axis is completely disabled globally when this mode is active.
 This eliminates accidental horizontal camera twitching when pushing the stick up or down.